Our November speaker is Jonathan Moss of Pen Underwriting Limited.

-The talk will take place at Moore's Hotel on Thursday 16 November at 12.30pm. (£11 for members of the Insurance Institute of Guernsey and £13 for non-members).
+The talk will take place at Moore's Hotel on Wednesday 20th November 12.30pm. (£12 for members of the Insurance Institute of Guernsey and £14 for non-members).
 Please do remember that the attendance fee is payable whether lunch is taken or not.

 Please feel free to encourage non-member colleagues to attend should this be an area of interest but, please note, members of the Insurance Institute of Guernsey will receive priority in the event of capacity being reached.

 Attendance will provide 30 minutes of Structured CPD under the Chartered Insurance Institute's CPD scheme.